Helping low-income people develop the skills, knowledge and motivation to achieve self-sufficiency.

 SCHOLARSHIPS — Crosswalk Scholarships are funded by the Community Services Block Grant (CSBG) program.
 The scholarship program is designed to provide financial assistance to low-income and disadvantaged persons of high academic attainment or potential.
 These scholarships can be used to provide formal education or occupational training at an accredited Illinois institution, with particular consideration given to fields of study in high technology areas or other growth occupations.
 In addition to the scholarship program, Crosswalk also provides tuition for Truck Driver Training.
 For more information, please call the Crosswalk CSBG Scholarship Staff.

-EMERGENCY SERVICES — The Emergency Services program is funded from a number of different sources and is intended to provide onetime only assistance to individuals and households who are truly experiencing an emergency situation and who are in need of immediate life necessities, such as shelter, medicine, etc. We also have limited funds available for emergency home repairs with a maximum grant of $500.00 per family, to help pay for small emergency repairs.
+EMERGENCY SERVICES — The Emergency Services program is funded from a number of different sources and is intended to provide onetime only assistance to individuals and households who are truly experiencing an emergency situation and who are in need of immediate life necessities, such as shelter, food, etc. We also have limited funds available for emergency home repairs with a maximum grant of $500.00 per family, to help pay for small emergency repairs.
 Outreach sites for emergency services are available in all four counties.
 For more information, contact the Crosswalk Emergency Service Staff.

 RENTAL/MORTGAGE ASSISTANCE — Emergency Service Rental/Mortgage Assistance has funding to assist families in Franklin, Jackson, Jefferson, and Williamson Counties who are past due on their rent or mortgage payments and are in danger of becoming homeless or are homeless due to a recent financial crisis affecting their ability to pay housing costs.
 Learn more >>